 What will the bridge look like?

 The new pedestrian bridge will be approximately 90-feet long, eight feet wide and span 17.5 feet above the Route 311 roadway.
 The National Park Service has provided input into the bridge's appearance so that it will blend in with the Appalachian Trail’s natural setting.
-The bridge’s abutments and railing will have concrete architectural treatments with a tan color coating and patterns to simulate rock.
+The bridge’s abutments and railing will have concrete architectural treatments with a gray color coating and patterns to simulate rock.
 The bridge’s weathered steel girders also will provide a rustic look.
 No lighting will be installed on or around the new bridge to preserve the natural viewshed.

 What other features will the bridge have?

 The National Park Service has indicated a preference for metal stairs for ease of future maintenance.
 A sidewalk ramp will be constructed to allow handicapped access from the parking area onto the bridge.
 Bollards will be included to prevent motorized vehicle and bicycle access.
 A brown chain link fence will be installed on the bridge.

 Will artwork be included on the new bridge?